baphus/bnhsedocumentrequest/README.md

 ## Troubleshooting

-### Email Not Sending
-- Verify Gmail App Password is correct
-- Enable "Less secure app access" (if needed)
-- Check SMTP settings in `.env`

 ### OTP Not Working
 - Clear browser cache and cookies
-- Check if emails are being sent
 - Verify session is working

 ### Database Errors